-As noted with ground-mount accessory use installations, the community needs to consider the solar collector as impervious surfaces.
+As noted with ground-mount accessory use installations, the community needs to consider whether the solar collector is impervious surface as it pertains to stormwater standards.
 The collector surface is impervious, but the uncompacted and vegetated ground under the array can be used to infiltrate storm water.
-A solar farm will almost always require an NPDES permit.
+A solar farm will always require an NPDES permit.
 However, greater attention should be given, in developing the SWPPP, to how the applicant manages the ground under the panels than to the panels themselves.
+The ground cover standards in Section B.3. will mitigate many stormwater risks, although soil type and slope can still affect the need for additional stormwater mitigation.